caktux/nft-gallery/README.md

 # NFT Gallery

-The caktux NFT gallery in Decentraland s
+The NFT gallery of caktux in Decentraland

 ## Try it out